VJZ-Corp/Cpp-Runtime-Benchmark-Test/README.md

 From there, you can follow the instructions within the program.
 Use **benchmark /help** for more information.
 We recommend you to put benchmark.exe in your C:/Users/_YOURNAME_ folder.
 Because command prompt's default directory is your user directory, accessing this .exe file will be easy and will require no directory changing.

 <h1>Download</h1>
 The source code of this program is proprietary, so only release binaries are posted here.
-Do not clone the repository, instead, click on benchmark.exe and click "View Raw", your file should automatically begin downloading.
+Do not clone the repository; instead, click on benchmark.exe and click "View Raw", your file should automatically begin downloading.